 Infection with B. quintana is spread by lice; infection with B. henselae is probably spread by fleas from household cats.
 Disease may spread throughout the reticuloendothelial system, causing bacillary peliosis ( peliosis hepatis Peliosis Hepatis Peliosis hepatis is typically an asymptomatic disorder in which multiple blood-filled cystic spaces develop randomly in the liver.
 (See also Overview of Vascular Disorders of the Liver.)
 Measuring... read more due to Bartonella bacteria), particularly in AIDS patients.

-Diagnosis relies on histopathology of the skin lesions, cultures, and PCR analysis.
-The laboratory should be notified that Bartonella is suspected because special stains and prolonged culture growth are necessary.
+Diagnosis of bacillary angiomatosis relies on histopathology of the skin lesions, cultures, and polymerase chain reaction (PCR) analysis.
+The laboratory should be notified that Bartonella is suspected because special stains and prolonged incubation are necessary.

-Treatment is with erythromycin 500 mg po q 6 h or doxycycline 100 mg po q 12 h, continued for at least 3 mo.
-Fluoroquinolones are alternatives.
+Treatment of bacillary angiomatosis is with oral erythromycin 500 mg every 6 hours or oral doxycycline 100 mg every 12 hours, continued for at least 3 months.
+Fluoroquinolones and azithromycin are alternatives.